molecule/molecule.github.io/_post/migraine-notes-and-findings.md

 This was a HUGE turning point.
 This made me completely re-analyze all of my assumptions up to that point.
 Re-thinking the triggers made me question everything I thought I knew about my own migraines, and I started really really carefully tracking, and doing little "experiments" to try and disambiguate potentially confounding triggers.
 For example, I got migraines after every hike.
 I usually hike on sunny days, so was it bright sunlight?
 Was it squinting in the bright sunlight?
 Was it something about my sunglasses (which I'd only wear on hikes) or my sunhat?
 Or the backpack I'd carry?
 Or my neck position as I looked down at the trail?
 Was it the food I always ate on hikes?
 Was it the long drive I typically took before a hike?
 Was it the altitude change driving to/from a hike?

-It was not bright sunlight - hiking on a cloudy day, or in the evening would also trigger a migraine.
+- It was not bright sunlight - hiking on a cloudy day, or in the evening would also trigger a migraine.
-I could wear sunglasses, a hat, and a scarf around my face to block the sun and minimize squinting and still get a migraine.
+- I could wear sunglasses, a hat, and a scarf around my face to block the sun and minimize squinting and still get a migraine.
 And I could sit at home and squint and not get a migraine.
-Sunglasses, hat, backback or not I'd get a migraine on a hike.
+- Sunglasses, hat, backback or not I'd get a migraine on a hike.
-I have the same neck position while walking on a flat surface and I wouldn't get a migraine.
+- I have the same neck position while walking on a flat surface and I wouldn't get a migraine.
-Doing an intense hike in my neighborhood (no altitude change, no drive) still triggered a migraine, a relaxed hike in Colorado did not.
+- Doing an intense hike in my neighborhood (no altitude change, no drive) still triggered a migraine, a relaxed hike in Colorado did not.
-Eating my "hiking snacks" at home: no migraine.
+- Eating my "hiking snacks" at home: no migraine.
 Not eating hiking snacks on a hike: migraine.

+A particularly weird data point: no matter what I was doing, if I took diamox, I wouldn't get a migraine.

-After about 2 years of careful notes and tracking, it was clear that my trigger was serious cardio activity, including major hikes.
+After about 2 years of careful notes and tracking, it was clear that my trigger was: serious cardio activity, including major hikes.
 Even walking the steep hill home from campus would trigger a migraine.
 A very short burst of running (like one block to catch a bus) would trigger a migraine.

-## Migraine specialist number 1
+## Migraine specialist number 1 (2016-2019)
-When I started tracking, it became horrifyingly clear how many migraines I was having: 9 per month.
+Once I started seriously tracking, it became horrifyingly clear how many migraines I was having: 9 per month.
 With each migraine lasting 2-3 days, this was clearly unsustainable.
 I finally spoke with a migraine specialist, who ruled out other neurological issues.
 We discussed lifestyle changes and medication options.
 For some reason, I was always really hesitant to take any medication to treat my migraines.
 I preferred to white knuckle it through the pain, and hope it would magically go away each time (it never did).
 He suggested beta blockers (which sounded scary).
 I said no, because they have a common side effect of lowering your blood pressure.
 I already blacked out every time I stood up - which at the time I thought was caused by low blood pressure - so I opted to not take those.
 The other option was Topiramate, an anti-seizure medication which can sometimes be effective for migraines.
 A typical dose for topiramate is something like 3 pills in the morning and 3 at night, which at the time really freaked me out.
 I refused it.
 Since lifestyle changes had brought me down from 9 per month to 5 per month, I convinced myself I didn't need any medication.

+My pain scale at this point looked like this:

+- Pain scale:
+    - 1 - No symptoms
+    - 2 - Light headache, nausea, light-sensitivity
+    - 3 - Strong headache, nausea, light-sensitivity
+    - 4 - Extreme pain, vomiting
+    - 5
+    - 6
+    - 7
+    - 8
+    - 9
+    - 10

+In case you can't tell, my pain scale was basically binary.
+I mean if 0 is "no pain" and 1 is "a lot of pain"....that's not normal.
+AND: I was almost never at a 0.
+I essentially had a migraine all the time.
+I'm sure I don't need to tell you that this was unreasonable.
+Unfortunately, it seemed totally normal to me at the time.
+I would only call out of work if I was activevly vomiting.
+I vividly remember working in the lab with a "level 3", and I'd take a break from working with my collaborator to clutch my head on the floor.
+My collaborator was rightly horrified, and suggested I go home.
+But, because level 3 was so normal to me, I couldn't even imagine going home / not working.
+A common phrase at this point in my life: ``If I stopped working every time I had a migraine, I'd never do any work''.
+Uh...yeah - that's a red flag to treat your migraines, NOT encouragement to power through them.
+But there we were.

-## Migraine specialist number 2
+## Migraine specialist number 2 (2019-2019)
 In the summer of 2019 I had a summer internship, where I had to work a regular 9-5 job in an office.
-The need to show up and collaborate on a daily basis really highlighted my disability - I was barely able to fulfill this minimal obligation because I got so many migraines.
-I made another appointment with a different migraine specialist.
-I got an MRI to rule out any tumours or other issues (scans were clear), and was prescribed Cymbalta, an old type of antidrepressent which can sometimes work for migraines.
+The need to show up and collaborate on a daily basis really highlighted my disability - I was barely able to fulfill this basic obligation because I got so many migraines.
+In desperation, I made another appointment with a different migraine specialist.
+I got an MRI to rule out any tumours or other issues (because "exertional migraines" are apparently a red flag for tumors, but my scans were clear), and was prescribed Cymbalta, an old type of antidrepressent which can sometimes work for migraines.
 The side effects at first were brutal - I had a headache non-stop, couldn't sleep, had horrible nightmares, and just felt awful for about 3 weeks.
 But I was desperate, so I pushed through.
 This medication worked ok for maybe 8 months.
 I was able to slowly ramp up my gym activities, and got to the point where a gentle walk to the beach would not trigger a migraine.
-I was able to slowly walk around campus (but got a handicapped parking permit to make it easier to get to work since walking across hilly campus in time to attend my classes would still trigger a migraine).
+I was able to slowly walk around campus.
+Unfortunately, walking at a normal pace would still trigger a migraine.
+I got a temporary handicapped parking permit to make it easier to get around since walking across hilly campus would still trigger a migraine.

 Then COVID hit in March of 2020, and all of the gyms closed.
-In those early days, I didn't know what was safe and what wasn't and basically stayed home for 3 weeks, resetting all my progress.
-When I tried to do normal activity again, I had severley regressed.
+In those early days, when none of us knew what was safe and what wasn't in terms of COVID, I basically stayed home for 3 weeks, resetting all my progress.
+When I tried to do normal activity again, I had severely regressed.
 By April 2020 I was unable to climb stairs, or walk down the block - both would trigger a migraine.

-At this point I became virtually housebound since our house was only accessible by climbing 80 steep stairs.
+At this point I became completely housebound since our house was only accessible by climbing 80 steep stairs.

-## Migraine specialist number 3
+## Migraine specialist number 3 (2021-2025)
 Finally I met my saviour.
 Dr. Ellis took an extensive history.
 Notably she zeroed into the "exertional" element of my issue.
 We took my HR during the call, which showed my resting HR as 115.
 This was a big red flag for her.

 She recommended I avoid my triggers for 3 weeks, and then we'd taper me off the Cymbalta (the taper experience was HORRIBLE) and start on a very low dose of topiramate.
 During that 3 week break, I barely left my chair at home.
 Unfortunately, "avoiding my triggers" was a big mistake.
 It's not possible to completely avoid physical activity, and resting just lowered the threshold for what would trigger a migraine.
 2 weeks in, I triggered a migraine from changing the sheets, and another from hanging IKEA curtains after washing them.